mfichman/winbrew/CONTRIBUTING.md

 * `url` is the download URL for the package.
 * `homepage` is a link to the package's homepage.
 * `sha1` is the SHA-1 hash of the downloaded package.
-* `deps` is a list of dependencies that WinBrew installs before the package is installed.
+* `deps` is a list of dependencies that Winbrew installs before the package is installed.
-* `build_deps` is a list of dependencies that WinBrew installs when building your package.
+* `build_deps` is a list of dependencies that Winbrew installs when building your package.
 Be sure to include build systems like `cmake` here!

 Code up the formula build instructions